owlbeardm/kedom-public-docs/рathfinder_rules/creating.md

 ### Step 1.
 Create a Concept

-This includes such options as [Ancestry](https://2e.aonprd.com/Ancestries.aspx), [Background](https://2e.aonprd.com/Backgrounds.aspx), [Class](https://2e.aonprd.com/Classes.aspx).
+This includes such options as [Ancestry](https://2e.aonprd.com/Ancestries.aspx), [Class](https://2e.aonprd.com/Classes.aspx), [Background](https://2e.aonprd.com/Backgrounds.aspx).
 It doesn't have to be exact mechanical options.
 Just vague copcept of what you hero will be.
 Create a name for you character (Please use [guidlines](/world/names/) and consult with GM).

-In this setting rarity of Classes and Ancestries are differs from original rules:
+In this setting rarity of Ancestries and Classes are differs from original rules:

-??? info "Classes"
-    ##### Common Classes
-    - Alchemist
-    - Barbarian
-    - Bard
-    - Champion
-    - Cleric
-    - Druid
-    - Fighter
-    - Investigator
-    - Oracle
-    - Ranger
-    - Rogue
-    - Sorcerer
-    - Swashbuckler
-    - Witch
-    - Wizard

-    ##### Uncommon Classes
-    - Monk

-    ##### TBD Classes (rules not released yet)
-    - Gunslinger
-    - Inventor
-    - Magus
-    - Summoner

 ??? comment "Ancestries"
     ##### Common Ancestries